hhuss2/Study-Hub-Chat-App/README.md

    - The new room will be added to the list of chat rooms.

 2. **Switch Between Rooms**
-   - Click on any room name from the member list.
+   - Click on any room name from the list.
    - You will enter the selected room and can send messages within that room.

 ## Demo